Seeed-Studio/ModelAssistant/docs/introduction/installation.md

 ### Step 2 - Install PyTorch

-[SenseCraft Model Assistant](https://github.com/Seeed-Studio/SSCMA) relies on PyTorch.
+[SSCMA](https://github.com/Seeed-Studio/SSCMA) relies on PyTorch.
 Before running the following code, please confirm again that you have **activated** the virtual environment you just created.

 For devices with GPUs (CUDA), we recommend installing dependencies that support GPU acceleration.
 We have listed the configuration options you can choose from in 2 different cases, please choose manually according to your hardware environment.